glam-lab/degender-the-web/README.md

 _Degender the Web_ is a Chrome web browser extension that replaces all gendered pronouns with "they/them/their".

 Gender-neutral pronouns added by this extension will appear with a faint dashed underline.
 Mouse over to see the original, gendered pronoun.

 Over time, the singular pronoun "they", which is used by many people, should feel more natural in reading, writing, and speech.

+Note that this extension runs the risk of misgendering persons, both trans and cis, who have stated their use of "he/him" or "she/her" prounouns.
+Though it can never be eliminated entirely, several design features will aim to mitigate this risk.
+Those features are currently documented as [issues](https://github.com/ProfJanetDavis/degender-the-web/issues) and will be documented here when they are implemented.
+See also the invitation to contribute below.

 ## Learning more